Danielle's Place of Crafts and Activities

 One day they saw Jesus walking down the road on his way to Jerusalem.
 They couldn't come close to Jesus, but they called out to him, "Jesus, Master, have mercy on us."
 When Jesus saw them, he said, "Go show yourselves to the priests."
 They did as Jesus told them and went to the priests.
 On their way to the priest, they were healed!
 All ten of them were healed!
 They were so excited.
 They didn't waste any time going back to their families.

 But one of the men was different than all the rest.
-When he was healed, he was very excited, but he remembered to do something very important.
+When he was healed, even thought he was very excited, he remembered to do something very important.
 He ran back to Jesus, shouting, "Praise God, I'm healed!"
 He fell, face down, on the ground by Jesus' feet, and thanked Jesus for what he had done.

 Jesus looked around and asked, "Didn't I heal ten men?
 Where are the other nine men who were healed?"
 Jesus said to to the man, "You may get up and go.
 Your faith has made you well."